• Skip to main content

 These pumpkin pancakes started off healthy, but I did something “bad” to them.
 I added in some chocolate chips.
 Oops!
 They kind of fell into the pancakes from my pantry into the batter.
 Just kidding!
 I heard that if you ate a piece of dark chocolate a day, it would help lower your blood pressure.
 How can these be totally bad for you then?
 These pancakes are sweet and very festive for the Pumpkin season.
 Make them for breakfast tomorrow morning!

-If you like pumpkin recipes try Pumpkin Spice Syrup, Baked Pumpkin Donuts with Cake Mix, or Alton Brown's Pumpkin Pie Recipe.
+If you like pumpkin recipes try Pumpkin Spice Syrup No Puree, Baked Pumpkin Donuts with Cake Mix, or Alton Brown's Pumpkin Pie Recipe.

 Jump to: